Inspiration

 Braille + iPad = Early Braille Literacy

-We designed many skill-building games for visually impaired students, then developed Braille Sheets for early braille literacy.
+We designed many skill-building games for visually impaired students, then in 2019, we developed Braille Sheets for early braille literacy.
 Place a sheet of braille on an iPad, and the student plays a variety braille games.

 Innovation Award